FAQs on Mental Health and Substance Use Disorder Coverage in Medicare

 Medicare Advantage plans have the flexibility to modify cost sharing for most Part A and B services, subject to some limitations.
 For example, Medicare Advantage plans often charge daily copayments for inpatient hospital stays starting on day 1, in contrast to traditional Medicare, where there is a deductible and no copayments until day 60 of a hospital stay.
 Medicare Advantage enrollees can be expected to face varying costs for a hospital stay depending on the length of stay and their plan’s cost-sharing requirements.

 Prior Authorization and Referrals

-In contrast to most services under traditional Medicare, Medicare Advantage plans can require referrals and/or prior authorization for Part A and B services, including mental health and substance use disorder services.
-In 2021, virtually all enrollees (99%) are in plans that require prior authorization for some services, including for inpatient stays in a psychiatric hospital (94%), partial hospitalization (92%), opioid treatment program services (85%), mental health specialty services (therapy with other mental health providers besides psychiatrists; 85%), psychiatric services (therapy with a psychiatrist; 85%), and outpatient substance abuse services (83%) (Figure 1).
+Medicare Advantage plans can require referrals and prior authorization for Part A and B services, including mental health and substance use disorder services.
+In 2022, virtually all enrollees (99%) are in plans that require prior authorization for some services, including for inpatient stays in a psychiatric hospital (94%), partial hospitalization (92%), opioid treatment program services (85%), mental health specialty services (therapy with other mental health providers besides psychiatrists; 85%), psychiatric services (therapy with a psychiatrist; 85%), and outpatient substance abuse services (83%) (Figure 1).

 Do mental health and substance use disorder parity laws apply to Medicare?

 Prior to 2010, Medicare beneficiaries paid a higher coinsurance rate (50%) for outpatient mental health services than for other outpatient services covered under Part B (20%).
 The Medicare Improvements for Patients and Providers Act of 2008 (MIPPA) phased in parity for cost sharing for all outpatient services covered under Part B between 2010 and 2014, so that as of 2014, cost sharing for outpatient mental health services is the same as for other Part B services.